Vizzuality/trase/frontend/docs/backend/removing_unused_indexes.md

 3. Prepare files

-  Save those lists in files, e.g. `production.txt`, `sandbox.txt`, `dashboardsdemo.txt`.
+  Save those lists in files, e.g. `production.txt`, `sandbox.txt`, `staging.txt`.
 For comparisons, the size of the index should be removed from the file (as this can differ between environments).

 4. Find the common ones